nganha1897/bookme/README.md

 ![Room details image](public/images/readme_img/room_detail.png)

 ![Stripe payment image](public/images/readme_img/stripe_payment.png)

 ### User Dashboard
-Users can see and update their account details including name, email, avatar, password.
-Users can see a list of their successful bookings and download an invoice for each booking.
+Users can see and update their account details including name, email, avatar, and password.
+Users can see a list of their successful bookings and download an invoice pdf for each booking.

 ![User profile image](public/images/readme_img/user_profile.png)

 ![User bookings image](public/images/readme_img/user_bookings.png)

 ### Admin Dashboard
-Only admins have access to the admin dashboard, where they can view/update/delete rooms, bookings, and user information.
+Only admins have access to the admin dashboard, where they can view/update/delete all rooms, bookings, and user information.
 Admins can view or delete room reviews.
 Admins also have access to sales reports.